Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

       muted
       playsInline
       className="rounded-lg "
    > </video>
-   <figcaption align="center">Figure 5.2: Connecting without Sticky Sessions Enabled</figcaption>
+   <figcaption align="center">Failed WebSocket Connection to a Multi-Server Application without Sticky Sessions</figcaption>
 </figure>

 To solve this problem, we implemented “sticky sessions” by generating a cookie with the AWS load balancer and attaching it to each client request.
 Each subsequent request will receive a cookie in the response and include that cookie value in its request header.
 The load balancer will forward each request with a recognized cookie to the same server that initially handled it, bypassing the default algorithm.
 This ensures that the WebSocket connection is created between the associated server and the client.